#shiningBlackacademics #holdingthespace holdingthespaceconference@gmail.com

 Join us in 2026 to hold the space!

-Following on from the success of Holding the Space: Shining a Light on Black Academics 2025, we are pleased to announce the Call for Papers for 2026 conference!
+Following on from the success of Holding the Space: Shining a Light on Black Academics 2025, we are pleased to announce that the University of Westminster will once again host Holding the Space!

 2026 Theme